rajivsam/descriptive_analytics/examples/olist_case_study/picture_summary_SP_2017.md

 <img src="../../images/nmf_cs_comp1.png" width="425"/>  <img src="../../images/nmf_cs_comp2.png" width="425"/>

 Now each week can be succintly described by just two components (instead of nearly 3 K components).
-Each component has a unique signature profile.

 In fact, the NMF solution gives us clear clusters of purchasing tendencies.
 We have a large cluster, which corresponds to a long temporal period where there are purchases of inventory items belonging to both components.
 Two small cluster/temporal periods where we have purchases belonging to component 1 and a small cluster/temporal period where we have purchases belonging to component 2.

 ![Temporal Patterns in Purchases, 2017](../../images/cs_2017_temporal_clusters_weekly_rev.png)